syncfusion-content/maui-docs/MAUI/Pyramid-Charts/Overview.md

 # .NET MAUI Chart Overview

-Syncfusion .NET MAUI Charts (SfPyramidChart) is used to create the beautiful pyramid segments to visualize the proportions of a total in hierarchies, which are used in high-quality .NET MAUI applications.
+Syncfusion .NET MAUI Chart (SfPyramidChart) is used to create the beautiful pyramid segments to visualize the proportions of a total in hierarchies, which are used in high-quality .NET MAUI applications.
 As a single series chart without an axis.
 Data is shown as percentages of a total (The sum of the parts makes up the whole).

 ## Key features

-* User interaction - The pyramid chart selection and tooltips user interaction features significantly improves the end-user experience.
+* User interaction - The pyramid chart selection and tooltips user interaction feature significantly improves the end-user experience.

 * The end-user experience is greatly enhanced by including the user interaction features such as selection and tooltip.